Better web. Better world.

 We fight giants.

-Project Liberty Action Network is a movement confronting the mounting dangers and present harms of Big Tech, social media, and emerging AI technology.
-Established by Frank McCourt, the founder and executive chairman of the global non-profit organization Project Liberty, the movement’s mission is to ensure that technology empowers people over platforms and optimizes for democracy and the public good.
+Project Liberty is a movement confronting the mounting dangers and present harms of Big Tech, social media, and emerging AI technology.
+Frank McCourt is the founder and executive chairman of the global non-profit organization.
+The movement’s mission is to ensure that technology empowers people over platforms and optimizes for democracy and the public good.

 The context